-On creation form, you can choose a name for your Firewall, define its inbound and outbound rules, and choose the resources to apply the rules to.
+On the creation form, you can choose a name for your firewall, define its inbound and outbound rules, and choose the resources to apply the rules to.

 Because the compromise of a server typically begins over an inbound connection, the default inbound connections remain entirely restricted with one exception.
 The suggested rule allows SSH connections on port 22 from anywhere so that users will be able to administer the server from a terminal.

 Many fundamental services rely on outbound communication.
 Utilities like

 ping require outbound ICMP.
 DNS lookups, VoIP and NTP all rely on outbound UDP.
 Tasks like data synchronization, package list updates, web requests and email require outbound TCP connections.

 Because of this, the suggested outbound rules permit all traffic to any destination on any port.
 These defaults make it easier to set up a new server without introducing restrictions that could block expected functionality.

 You can apply a firewall's rules to Droplets in the firewall's Apply to Droplets field.
 When you create a firewall, you can leave this field blank and assign Droplets later.

 In the Apply to Droplets field, you can choose Droplets by name, tag, or a combination of both.
 You can also search for Droplets by IP address.